-In 1850, after California became a U.S. state, Agustín Olvera was elected to be the first county judge of the newly formed County of Los Angeles.
+In 1850, after California had become a U.S. state, Agustín Olvera was elected to be the first county judge of the newly formed County of Los Angeles.
 In addition to his legal duties, Olvera was also responsible, with his two associate justices, to administer county business (a county board of supervisors would not be established until two years later).
 Olvera could speak only Spanish and at least one of his two associate justices could speak only English.
 Los Angeles County's first sheriff, George T. Burrill, however, was bilingual.
-In addition to enforcing the law, he was also hired to serve as courtroom interpreter for the county judges.
+In addition to enforcing the law, Burrill was also hired to serve as courtroom interpreter for the county judges.

 The first newspaper published in Los Angeles was The Los Angeles Star or La Estrella de Los Angeles.
 It was first published in 1851 and continued in publication until 1879.
 It was published in both English and Spanish.